siddhaantxsingh/Comparative-Analysis-Of-Different-Kind-of-Matrix-Multipliers-Using-Verilog/README.md

 ---

+## 📸 How to Extract Images (IMPORTANT)

+From your report PDF:

+1. Open PDF
+2. Right-click on diagram → Save image
+3. Save inside `docs/`

+### Required Images:

+* parallel.png
+* pipelined.png
+* serial.png
+* fsm.png
+* waveform.png
+* layout.png

+---

 ## 🎯 Applications

-- AI hardware accelerators
+* AI hardware accelerators
-- Signal processing systems
+* Signal processing systems
-- Image processing pipelines
+* Image processing pipelines
-- Scientific computing
+* Scientific computing

 ---

 ## 💡 Key Insights

 ✔ Serial → Efficient but slow
 ✔ Parallel → Fast but expensive
 ✔ Pipelined → Best balance

 ---

 ## 👨‍💻 Authors

-- Siddhant Singh
+* Siddhant Singh
-- Sai Akhilash
+* Sai Akhilash
-- Anshika Gupta
+* Anshika Gupta
-- Laveesh M Suvarna
+* Laveesh M Suvarna

 ---

 ## ⭐ If you like this project

 Give it a star ⭐ and use it in your VLSI portfolio 🚀